ykhtdt/prompt.frontend/rules/feature-sliced-design.en.md

-Feature-Sliced Design (FSD) Architectural Methodology v2.1
+Feature-Sliced Design (FSD) Architectural Methodology v2.1 (English)

-> 최신 업데이트: 2025년 05월 06일 19:51
+> Last updated: May 06, 2025 19:51

 ## 1. Layer Structure
   * Layers are the first level of organisational hierarchy in Feature-Sliced Design